 Perera, Suvendrini.
 Reaches of empire: the English novel from Edgeworth to Dickens.
+Vol. The Social foundations of aesthetic forms.
 New York: Columbia University Press; 1991.

 Perkin, Harold.
 The origins of modern English society, 1780-1880.
 London: Routledge and Kegan Paul; 1972.